Online Doctor of Education (EdD) Programs in North Dakota

 The program’s curriculum offers a number of ways to customize one’s course of study based on academic interests and professional goals.
 All students take an interdisciplinary core, consisting of courses in Administration and Organizational Behavior, Issues and Trends in Education, and Higher Education Diversity Systems and Policy.
 After completing an Introduction to Applied Educational Research, they can then select their own research pathway, choosing from scholarly courses in Learning Analytics, Action Research, Classroom Based Inquiry, or Program Evaluation.
 Finally, students will focus their studies on one or more specialization areas, each of which comes with its own required courses and related electives.
 The Higher Education specialization, for instance, includes courses in Principles and Practices in Higher Education, Learning and Leading in Organizations, History of Higher Education, Assessment in Higher Education, and Adult Learners.
 Students in this track can then choose from electives such as Curriculum in Higher Education, Academic Administration, Student Support Services, Higher Education Law, Public Policy, College Student Experience, Higher Education Planning and Finance, or Technology in Higher Education.

-Students interested in pursuing their EdD online in a specialization not offered by UND, such as Early Childhood Education, Curriculum and Instruction, or Organizational Leadership, may want to consider enrolling in a program based out of state.
+Students interested in pursuing their EdD online in a specialization not offered by the University of Mary or UND, such as Early Childhood Education, Curriculum and Instruction, or Organizational Leadership, may want to consider enrolling in a program based out of state.
 Many schools around the country offer online EdD programs that accept students from North Dakota.
 To learn more about available concentration options, check out our Online EdD Program Specializations page.

 Online EdD Programs in North Dakota